apple/coremltools/mlmodel/docs/Format/Parameters.rst

 ________________________________________________________________________________

 Int64 parameter,
-consisting of a default int64 value, and allowed range or set of values value is unbounded if AllowedValues is not set.
+consisting of a default int64 value, and allowed a range or set of values.
+Value is unbounded if ``AllowedValues`` is not set.

 .. code-block:: proto

     message Int64Parameter {
         int64 defaultValue = 1;
         oneof AllowedValues {
             Int64Range range = 10;
             Int64Set set = 11;
         }
     }